 - Principle 2: Justification must be provided for withholding or removing information

 - Principle 3: Restrict publication only to extent necessary

 - Principle 4: Consistency in approach

 - Principle 5: Publication and rectification of errors

 - Under section 40-10(2) of the ACNC Act, the Commissioner has power to withhold or remove information that is required to be published on the Register if any of the following circumstances exist:

-Another example is a request from a charity to withhold the name and position of one of its responsible persons because the disclosure of this person’s name in connection with the charity might expose them an unreasonable degree of risk.
+- Another example is a request from a charity to withhold the name and position of one of its Responsible People because the disclosure of this person’s name in connection with the charity might expose them an unreasonable degree of risk.

 - specify the information it would like to be withheld